ethereum/solidity-website/src/posts/2026-09-10-misordered-named-parameters-in-require-with-custom-errors-bug.md

 Depending on the actual values, the encoding could abort with an EVM-level error, which still caused the transaction to revert - but with no decodable error data - rather than producing the intended custom-error revert.
-Alternatively, the contract reverted with a payload that did not match the error's ABI signature but could still decode successfully: the misplaced words are just numbers, and a small integer can easily pass for a valid offset.
+Alternatively, the contract reverted with a payload that still matched the error's ABI signature and decoded successfully: the misplaced words are just numbers, and a small integer can easily pass for a valid offset.
 This case is arguably worse - a consumer that matches on the error selector and decodes the fields observes plausible-looking values that have no relation to the source-level arguments.